troutstick/troutstick.github.io/_posts/2021-10-18-beauty_of_programming.markdown

 of memory safety, incredible runtime performance, refreshingly modern syntax, and a growing ecosystem of passionate contributors.
-I must admit my bias; Rust is by far my favorite programming language, but I definitely believe in my reasons for believing so.
+I must admit my bias; Rust is by far my favorite programming language, but I definitely have faith in my beliefs.

 There have certainly been no shortage of Rust blogposts covering its amazing features, so I'll just leave a snippet